 Foreign exchange balance

-The purpose of the rules is to limit foreign exchange risk by preventing credit institutions’ foreign exchange balances from exceeding defined limits.
-The rules apply to consolidated credit institutions and parent companies – i.e., commercial banks, savings banks, and other institutions and associations that have been granted operating licences pursuant to the Act on Financial Undertakings, no. 161/2002, with subsequent amendments, and are collectively referred to as financial undertakings in the Rules on Foreign Exchange Balance.
+The Rules extend to credit institutions – i.e., commercial banks, savings banks, and other institutions and associations that have been granted operating licences pursuant to the Act on Financial Undertakings, no. 161/2002, with subsequent amendments, which are collectively referred to as financial undertakings in the Rules on Foreign Exchange Balance.

-Financial undertakings submit monthly reports on their foreign exchange balances; in addition, market makers in the interbank foreign exchange market submit daily reports on their foreign exchange balance.
-Each financial undertaking’s reporting includes itemised information on the current and forward balances of foreign assets and liabilities.
+Credit institutions submit reports each month on their foreign exchange balance, and market makers in the interbank foreign exchange market also submit less extensive daily reports on their foreign exchange balance.
+The reports contain detailed information on the current and forward position of foreign assets and liabilities.

 |Systemically important supervised entity

 |Credit institution not classified as a systemically important supervised entity

 |Open foreign exchange position as a percentage of the capital base

 |Total balance as a percentage of the capital base